 “Faculty emerita Doris Carnevali has written in the area of nursing diagnosis and management applied to health related daily living.
 As she aged (now 95), she applied these perspectives to her own aging and daily living… She’s sharing her own thoughts on the aging experience – both as nurse and elder in an Engaging With Aging blog.
 Doris says, “I’m writing to ‘elders’ and ‘yet-to-be elders.’
 This is absolutely not a ‘how to’.
 There are no panaceas just a sharing of experiences, explorations, ideas, and an invitation to try out engaging with aging instead of just living it.”

 Quoted from the UW School of Nursing.

 A group of UW faculty, students and collaborators wrote a series of articles for the December special issue of Journal of Gerontological Nursing, based on the ‘Engaging with Aging’ framework developed by faculty emerita Doris Carnevali.

 Read the editorials here.

 A group of UW School of Nursing students analyzed Carnevali’s blog for themes, which they published as a part of the Journal of Gerontological Nursing article series.
 PhD in Nursing Science student, Yan Su, presented about the analysis at the de Tornyay Center for Healthy Aging’s 2019 Ignite Aging.

 Inaugural Doris Carnevali Engaging With Aging Term Post-Doctoral Fellow

 The inaugural fellow, Shaoqing Ge, began Fall 2019.
-Her work will help develop and advance the Engaging with Aging framework and concepts.
+Her work helped develop and advance the Engaging with Aging framework and concepts.